Jake Paul vs. Nate Diaz Preview: Odds, Date, Start Time and How To Watch Boxing Fight

 What Are the Jake Paul vs Nate Diaz Odds?

-Nate Diaz offers punters a 3/1 outsider shot in this dream professional boxing debut.
+Nate Diaz initially offered punters a 3/1 shot to make it a dream professional boxing debut.
 The fighter was widely regarded as one of the best boxers in MMA, and has experience with sparring fighters such as Andre Ward and Regis Prograis.

 What Have the Fighters Said?